Isaac-Ayanda/Automate-Infrastructure-With-IaC-Using-Terraform-Pt-4/project19.md

 ![bastion instance](images/bastion2.png)
 ![clone repo to bastion instance](images/bastion4.png)

 - Since ansible needs to obtain ip addresses of each of the instances form the aws console then configure secrete environment variables on the bastion instance.
+Apply best practice by creating a Role and attached it an "IAMReadOnlyAccess" policy.
 `````
 Run aws configure and add Access Key and Secrete Key
 `````